RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 3.6.3 Partitioning the Work
 ++++++++++++++++++++++++++++
 In OpenCL, each kernel executes on an index point that exists in a global NDRange.
-The partition of the NDRange can have a significant impact on performance; thus, it is recommended that the developer explicitly specify the global (``#work-groups``) and local (``#work-items/work-group``) dimensions, rather than rely on OpenCL to set these automatically (by setting ``local_work_size`` to NULL in ``clEnqueueNDRangeKernel``).
+The partition of the NDRange can have a significant impact on performance; thus, it is recommended that the developer explicitly specify the global (``#work-groups``) and local (``#work-items/work-group``) dimensions, rather than rely on OpenCL to set these automatically (by setting ``local_work_size`` to NULL in clEnqueueNDRangeKernel).
 This section explains the guidelines for partitioning at the global, local, and work/kernel levels.

 3.6.3.1 Global Work Size
 #########################
-OpenCL does not explicitly limit the number of work-groups that can be submitted with a ``clEnqueueNDRangeKernel`` command.
+OpenCL does not explicitly limit the number of work-groups that can be submitted with a clEnqueueNDRangeKernel command.
 The hardware limits the available in- flight threads, but the OpenCL SDK automatically partitions a large number of work-groups into smaller pieces that the hardware can process.
 For some large workloads, the amount of memory available to the GPU can be a limitation; the problem might require so much memory capacity that the GPU cannot hold it all.
-In these cases, the programmer must partition the workload into multiple ``clEnqueueNDRangeKernel`` commands.
-The available device memory can be obtained by querying ``clDeviceInfo``.
+In these cases, the programmer must partition the workload into multiple clEnqueueNDRangeKernel commands.
+The available device memory can be obtained by querying clDeviceInfo.

 At a minimum, ensure that the workload contains at least as many work-groups as the number of compute units in the hardware.
 Work-groups cannot be split across multiple compute units, so if the number of work-groups is less than the available compute units, some units are idle.
 Evergreen and Northern Islands GPUs have 2-24 compute units.
-(Use ``clGetDeviceInfo(...CL_DEVICE_MAX_COMPUTE_UNITS)`` to determine the value dynamically).
+(Use clGetDeviceInfo(...CL_DEVICE_MAX_COMPUTE_UNITS) to determine the value dynamically).

 3.6.3.2 Local Work Size (#Work-Items per Work-Group)
 ######################################################
 OpenCL limits the number of work-items in each group.
-Call ``clDeviceInfo`` with the ``CL_DEVICE_MAX_WORK_GROUP_SIZE`` to determine the maximum number of work-groups supported by the hardware.
+Call clDeviceInfo with the CL_DEVICE_MAX_WORK_GROUP_SIZE to determine the maximum number of work-groups supported by the hardware.
 The latest generation AMD GPUs support a maximum of 256 work-items per work-group.
 Note the number of work-items is the product of all work-group dimensions; for example, a work-group with dimensions 32x16 requires 512 work-items, which is not allowed with the current AMD OpenCL runtime.

 The fundamental unit of work on AMD GPUs is called a wavefront.
 Each wavefront consists of 64 work-items; thus, the optimal local work size is an integer multiple of 64 (specifically 64, 128, 192, or 256) work-items per work- group.